V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 The objects of sense turn away from an abstinent person but not the relish.
 The relish also disappears having seen the highest.

 The nature will support you, if your intensity is strong on achieving a goal.
-The intensity of nature turning towards you
+The intensity of nature turning towards you  is propotional to your sincerity

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1OTMyNTQ2MCwtODg1NTkwMzQ3LC0yMD
+eyJoaXN0b3J5IjpbLTEyMjM2OTY2NywtODg1NTkwMzQ3LC0yMD
 U0Mjc4MzE5LC0xNzk5NzQ2NjAwLDI2ODg3NDc3Miw3MDY3NTI5
 NDgsNzYwOTA1NDczLDM1NDIzNjY3N119
 -->